Frederick Trench, 3rd Baron Ashtown

 Frederick Oliver Trench, 3rd Baron Ashtown (2 February 1868 – 20 March 1946) was an Anglo-Irish landowner and opponent of the United Irish League.
+He was also an Irish representative peer in the House of Lords from 1908 to 1915.

+Biography

 Frederick Oliver Trench was the eldest son of Frederick Sydney Charles Trench (heir apparent to the 2nd Lord Ashtown) and Anne Le Poer Trench (eldest daughter of the 3rd Earl of Clancarty of Garbally).
 At the age of twelve, he became the 3rd Baron Ashtown and inherited a vast estate and reputedly over a million pounds.
 Some of his County Galway estate was located in Killimordaly.
 According to valuation records he was landlord for the following townlands: Caraunbeg, Caraunmore, Creevagh, Dooghloon, Gortnaboha and Island.
+He owned about 22,000 acres in Ireland.

-Ashtown was educated at Eton College.
-On 11 January 1894, he married Violet Grace Cosby, the youngest daughter of Col. Robert Ashworth Godolphin Cosby of Stradbally Hall, Queen's County.
-Ashtown was a hard-line Unionist; in 1906-10 he edited a monthly publication, Grievances from Ireland, which denounced all political expressions of Irish nationalism as treasonable.
+Ashtown was educated at Eton College and Magdalen College, Oxford.
+He was a hard-line Unionist; in 1906–10 he edited a monthly publication, Grievances from Ireland, which denounced all political expressions of Irish nationalism as treasonable.
 His hunting lodge at Ballymacarbry, County Waterford, was damaged by bombs and arson in 1907 and destroyed by the Irish Republican Army during the War of Independence.

-He was elected an Irish representative peer in 1908.
-He died in 1946.
+Ashtown was elected as an Irish representative peer in the House of Lords in November 1908, after an unsuccessful attempt in January 1908.
+He and Arthur Maxwell, 11th Baron Farnham, received an equal number of votes, with his name ultimately drawn from a glass in according with the procedures of the House.
+He was declared bankrupt in 1912, but his seat in the House of Lords was not declared vacant until 1915.
+He was also elected to the Galway County Council in 1911, to "the surprise and dismay of nationalist commentators".

+Legal issues

+In 1907, a "crude bomb" exploded at Ashtown's residence in Waterford, which he attributed to supporters of the boycott against his properties.
+However, local officials considered it to have been a publicity stunt orchestrated by Ashtown.
+He was charged with staging the bombing but was acquitted due to inconclusive evidence.